lyannaliu/lyannaliu.github.io/resultsandconclusion.md

 mp_test_tn_list, mp_test_fp_list, mp_test_fn_list, mp_test_tp_list, mp_test_tot_list, \
 fm_test_tn_list, fm_test_fp_list, fm_test_fn_list, fm_test_tp_list, fm_test_tot_list = run_100_final_tests()
 ```
-We used two different functions to assess the metalearner's performance on the training and test sets because we decided it was most important to understand the model's performance on the test playlists.
-In order to do that, we wanted to compare it to the metrics of its the models that feed into it (LastFM model and Million Playlist Dataset model).
-The main difference between run_100_final_train() and run_100_final_test() is the acquisition of performance metrics for the two submodels in the latter function.

-In order to understand the performance of the three models on the test playlists, we created visualizations of sensitivity, precision, and true sensitivity:
+While we ran 100 train sets and recorded the overall sensitivity, precision, and discovery scores in the above results table, we used a slightly different function against the 100 test sets.
+We captured the true negative, false positive, false negative, and true positive values for the two submodels as well as the metalearner model.
+We used these intermediary statistics to compare the performance of each of the submodels versus the final metalearner.
+Below is the visualization of sensitivity, precision, and true sensitivity scores of the three models' predictions using test data.

 ```python
 labels = ['Million Playlist Model', 'Last.FM Model', 'Metalearner Model']